Oona Brown: 2020–21 season

-2021–22 season: World Junior champion
+2021–22 season: World Junior champion and Junior Grand Prix gold and silver

 With the resumption of international junior competition on the Junior Grand Prix, the Browns were assigned to compete at the second stage of the French JGP in Courchevel.
 They placed second in the short program, narrowly behind the second American team present, Flores/Tsarevski, but won the free dance to take the gold medal, their first JGP medal.
 At their second event, the 2021 JGP Austria in Linz, the Browns were second in the rhythm dance.
 Oona Brown fell on her twizzle sequence in the free dance; as a result, they were fifth in that segment but narrowly took the silver medal overall.
 These results qualified them for the Junior Grand Prix Final, to be held in Osaka, but this was canceled as a result of restrictions prompted by the Omicron variant.

 Oona tested positive for COVID-19 in early January, as a result of which they were forced to withdraw from the 2022 U.S. Junior Championships.
 Despite this setback, they were named to the American team for the 2022 World Junior Championships, with Gage vowing that "we're going to put absolutely everything into this" after the many missed competitions as a result of the pandemic.

 The World Junior Championships were originally to be held in Sofia, but were delayed from their traditional early March to mid-April in order to accommodate a move to Tallinn because of pandemic restrictions.
 Due to the invasion of Ukraine, all Russian and Belarusian skaters were banned from attending.
 The Browns scored a new personal best in the rhythm dance, freedance, and total score.
 Ted Barton said, "They did not look like leaders coming into the free[dance] and hoping to win; they had to earn it, so they didn't hold anything back.
 [They] just pushed all the way through it."
 Gage said "the last time we competed was in October.
 Just to get actually out here and compete was an amazing feeling.
 We missed that feeling for six months."
 They won the free dance as well to take the gold medal.